hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 This post is about <span style='font-family:Menlo, Courier, monospace'>=nil;</span> DBMS - the second part of <span style='font-family:Menlo, Courier, monospace'>=nil;</span> Foundation mentioned within our [Twitter "About" section](https://twitter.com/nil_foundation) ("Home foundation for <span style='font-family:Menlo, Courier, monospace'>=nil;</span> Crypto3 and <span style='font-family:Menlo, Courier, monospace'>=nil;</span> DBMS projects").

-**Warning:** This post might feel like it is me complaining the grass is not green anymore and the Sun doesn't shine so bright as it used to do.
+**Warning:** I don't really like to use marketing-purposed names, but this post is an explanatory one, so I have no other choice.

 ## Introduction